Earning the Certificate in Service Learning

 Steps to Earn the Certificate

 Registration for this certificate is through myKU Portal.
 Log in to your myKU portal and select the “Undergraduate Certificates” link from the “Academics” tab in MyKU Portal to register for the Certificate in Service Learning.
 Please allow a couple of days for the service learning record to become active in myKU Portal.
 You will use myKU Portal to track service hours and submit your final reflection.

 Service 101 is an introduction to service pathways and ethical service work.

 - This is not a class.
 Resources to help you complete this component will be available on the Center for Service Learning website.
 After reviewing the online Service 101 resources, you will need to respond to some reflection questions, which will be available on your service learning certificate record in myKU Portal.

-- After Service 101 is live, you can be completed at anytime during the certification process.
+- Service 101 can be completed anytime during the certification process.
 The service 101 reflection questions must be submitted and approved before you can complete the final reflection.

 Take 1 designated service-learning (SL) class and 1 social awareness (SA) class.
 View eligible classes.